-Very common (≥1/10)

-Common $(\geq 1/100 \text{ to } < 1/10)$

-Uncommon $(\geq 1/1,000 \text{ to } < 1/100)$

-Rare $(\geq 1/10,000 \text{ to } < 1/1,000)$

-Very rare (<1/10,000)

-Not known (cannot be estimated from the available data)
+Very common: (≥1/10) Common: $(\geq 1/100 \text{ to } < 1/10)$ Uncommon: $(\geq 1/1,000 \text{ to } < 1/100)$ Rare: $(\geq 1/10,000 \text{ to } < 1/1,000)$ Very rare: (<1/10,000) Not known: (cannot be estimated from the available data)

-Blood and lymphatic system Uncommon:
+Blood and lymphatic Uncommon:

-disorders Haemolytic anaemia and thrombocytopenia have been reported
+system disorders Haemolytic anaemia and thrombocytopenia have been

-in patients treated with apomorphine.
+reported in patients treated with apomorphine.

 Rare:

 Eosinophilia has rarely occurred during treatment with

-apomorphine hydrochloride hemihydrate.
+apomorphine hydrochloride.

 Immune system disorders Rare:

-Due to the presence of sodium metabisulphite, allergic
+e e e e e e e e e e e e e e e e e e e Due to the presence of sodium metabisulphite, allergic

 reactions (including anaphylaxis and bronchospasm) may

 occur.

 Psychiatric disorders Very common:

 Hallucinations

 Common:

 Neuropsychiatric disturbances (including transient mild

-confusion and visual hallucinations) have occurred during
+confusion and visual hallucinations) have occurred

-apomorphine hydrochloride hemihydrate therapy.
+during apomorphine hydrochloride therapy.

 Not known:

-Impulse control disorders:
+Impulse control disorders

-Pathological gambling, increased libido, hypersexuality,
+pathological gambling, increased libido, hypersexuality,

-compulsive spending or buying, binge eating and compulsive
+compulsive spending or buying, binge eating and

-eating can occur in patients treated with dopamine agonists
+compulsive eating can occur in patients treated with

-including apomorphine (see section 4.4).
+dopamine agonists including apomorphine (see section

+4.4).

 Aggression, agitation.

 Nervous system disorders Common:

 Transient sedation with each dose of apomorphine

-hydrochloride hemihydrate at the start of therapy may occur;
+hydrochloride at the start of therapy may occur; this

-this usually resolves over the first few weeks.
+usually resolves over the first few weeks.

 Apomorphine is associated with somnolence.

-Dizziness/light-headedness have also been reported.
+Dizziness / light-headedness have also been reported.

+Uncommon:

-Apomorphine may induce dyskinesias during "on" periods
+Apomorphine may induce dyskinesias during "on"

-which can be severe in some cases, and in a few patients may
+periods which can be severe in some cases, and in a few

-result in cessation of therapy.
+patients may result in cessation of therapy.

-Appmorphine has been associated with sudden sleep onset $\frac{1}{2}$
+Apomorphine has been associated with sudden sleep

+onset episodes.
+See also section 4.4.

-episodes (see section 4.4) Unknown:
+Unknown:

+Syncope

-Syncope Headache
+Headache

 Vascular disorders Uncommon:

-v asculat uisoruers Postural hypotension is seen infrequently and is usually
+Postural hypotension is seen infrequently and is usually

 transient (see section 4.4)

 Respiratory, thoracic and Common:

 mediastinal disorders Yawning has been reported during apomorphine therapy

-meanasunai aisoi aci s Uncommon:
+Uncommon:

 Breathing difficulties have been reported.

 Gastrointestinal disorders Common:

-Susti vintesunai uisvi uel s Nausea and vomiting, particularly when apomorphine
+Nausea and vomiting, particularly when apomorphine

-1 massa and volinting, particularly when apointriphine

-treatment is first initiated, usually as a result of the omission of
+treatment is first initiated, usually as a result of the

-domperidone (see section 4.2).
+omission of domperidone (see section 4.2).

 Skin and subcutaneous Uncommon:

 tissue disorders Local and generalised rashes have been reported.

 General disorders and Very common:

-administration site Most patients experience injection site reactions, particularly
+administration site Most patients experience injection site reactions,

-conditions with continuous use.
-These may include subcutaneous nodules,
+conditions particularly with continuous use.
+These may include

-induration, erythema, tenderness and panniculitis.
-Various other
+subcutaneous nodules, induration, erythema, tenderness

-local reactions (such as irritation, itching, bruising and pain)
+and panniculitis.
+Various other local reactions (such as

-may also occur.
+irritation, itching, bruising and pain) may also occur.

 Uncommon:

-Injection site necrosis and ulceration have been reported.
+Injection site necrosis and ulceration have been reported

 Not Known:

 Peripheral oedema has been reported.

 Investigations Uncommon:

-Positive Coombs' tests have been reported for patients receiving
+Positive Coombs' tests have been reported for patients

-apomorphine.
+receiving apomorphine.